Steam Piping Tutorial

 Steam Boiler Tutorial

 Most of your steam problems start when the customer wants a price on a new steam boiler.
-The larger number of steam boilers installed are over-sized.
-This practice causes short cycling of the boiler that reduces the efficiency and creates system problems.
+The larger number of steam boilers installed is oversized.
+This practice causes short cycling of the boiler, which reduces the efficiency and creates system problems.

-The proper way to size a steam boiler is measure the existing radiation.
-Convert all the radiation to sq. ft. of steam or commonly called EDR.
-Most of the time do not add anything for piping or anything else.
-There are a few things to keep in mind.
-If the horizontal mains in the basement are not insulated insulate them.
+The proper way to size a steam boiler is to measure the existing radiation.
+Convert all the radiation to square feet of steam, commonly referred to as EDR.
+Most of the time, do not add anything for piping or anything else.
+There are a few key points to consider.
+If the horizontal mains in the basement are not insulated, insulate them.
 (See chart for BTU loss of steel pipe).
-After sizing all the radiation grab the manufacturers brochure and select the boiler from the sq ft of steam available.
+After sizing all the radiation, grab the manufacturer's brochure and select the boiler from the square feet of steam available.

 Proper steam boiler operation starts with the near boiler piping.
-The piping of steam boilers has not changed in the last 100 years or so.
+The piping of steam boilers has remained largely unchanged for the last 100 years or so.
 The piping diagrams must be followed to the tee for a good operation.
-Always use iron pipe above the water line of the boiler.
+Always use an iron pipe above the water line of the boiler.
 Copper may be used below the water line if you choose.
-A few reasons we do not want copper above the water level although it is not against national codes, is the steam can leach the copper from the piping and these copper molecules get back into the boiler and a galvanic reaction occurs.
-This will shorten the life of the boiler.
-Another reason is copper pipes expand (see expansion of pipes) far more than black iron pipe.
+A few reasons we do not want copper above the water level, although it is not against national codes, are that the steam can leach the copper from the piping.
+These copper molecules can re-enter the boiler, causing a galvanic reaction.
+This will shorten the boiler's lifespan.
+Another reason is that copper pipes expand far more than black iron pipes.
 This will stress the joints more than screw or welded pipe joints.
 All the piping around the boiler has names.
 Let's get familiar with these terms.

 Another Idea - Dropped Header